lucianghinda/allaboutcoding/cm9waxw3e000j09jjhfxe0rjx.md

 2. Memoization and Lazy Initiatialization

 For example when having an instance variable that is used as a boolean we mostly write a method to make it a predicate.
-See in this example the `vat_predicate?` method:
+See in this example the `vat_included?` method:

 ```ruby
 class InvoiceBuilder